DeepakTatachar/ADV-TRAIN/examples/README.md

 The train.py is a very versatile tool for DL-Researchers

 ## visualize_boundaries.py
 This is an example, which trains the model and then visualizes the decision boundaries around the inputs.
+(Kindly refer to Section 6 of the paper https://arxiv.org/pdf/1611.02770.pdf)